Lajos Egri: Teacher of playwriting

 Egri taught courses in playwriting, first in New York (1860 Broadway and 2 Columbus Circle), and then in Los Angeles.
 One student who garnered much attention was a 63-year-old grandmother, Esther Kaufman, who attended Egri's classes.
 Egri encouraged Kaufman to write a play about growing up on the Lower East Side.
 The result was A Worm in the Horseradish, which had its premiere at the Maidman Playhouse in New York, March 13, 1961, and closed May 28 after mixed reviews.
-Egri also worked with other playwrights and screenwriters, including Woody Allen, who took Egri's course at 2 Columbus Circle.
+Woody Allen was a great admirer of his books.
 "I still think his The Art of Dramatic Writing is the most stimulating and best book on the subject ever written, and I have them all," Allen told biographer Eric Lax.

 The Art of Dramatic Writing

 Originally published by Simon & Schuster in 1942 as How to Write a Play, Egri's treatise was revised and published as The Art of Dramatic Writing in 1946.

 Egri argues in The Art of Dramatic Writing against Aristotle's view of character being secondary to plot (as stated in Aristotle's Poetics).
-According to Egri, well defined characters will drive the plot themselves, and so the foundation of character is the essential germination of a well crafted story.
+According to Egri, well-defined characters will drive the plot themselves, and so the foundation of character is the essential germination of a well crafted story.

 Central to Egri's argument is his claim that the best stories follow the logical method of thesis, antithesis, synthesis, or dialectic, to prove what he calls a "premise."
 A premise, as Egri describes it, is a thematic truth.
 In The Art of Dramatic Writing he offers as an example the premise that "stinginess leads to ruin."
 Having settled on this theme, Egri writes, the playwright can detect in the statement the suggestion of a story's beginning, middle, and end: first, the establishment of an obsessively stingy character; next, the collision of that character's stinginess with inevitable opposition, or antithesis; and finally the character's ruin.
 Egri also emphasizes what he sees as the ever-present role of change in all forms of life, forcing people to evolve and synthesize new philosophies in the face of one overwhelming obstacle after another.